philcryer/fak3r.com/content/post/2015-09-16-bruce-on-privacy.md

 +++
-title = "Bruce on privacy"
+title: "Bruce on privacy"
-Description = "Bruce Schneir perfectly captures why we all need to be concerned about our only privacy" date = "2015-09-16T20:13:18-06:00"
+Description: "Bruce Schneir perfectly captures why we all need to be concerned about our only privacy"
+date: "2015-09-16T20:13:18-06:00"
-Categories = ["quotes"]
+Categories: ["quotes"]
-Tags = ["online privacy", "privacy", "bruce", "bruce schnier"]
+Tags" ["online privacy", "privacy", "bruce", "bruce schnier"]

 +++